OoliteProject/oolite-windows-dependencies/Readme.md

 The various ports of Oolite are using a number of external libraries for graphics, sound, input and event handling.
 Throughout development, certain changes to the source code of these libraries have been deemed necessary, either to enable Oolite to run in a more efficient and independent manner, or simply to fix issues that occurred as a result of these external libraries themselves.
 Of these libraries, the ones that have to be rebuilt specifically for Oolite, together with the main reasons/areas changed for this reason are:

 1. gnustep-base v1.20.1 – bug in `NSInteger` definition, change to dictionary format of `NSUserDefaults`, fix for integer truncation of integers to 32-bit when parsing XML plists (bug #32495 on the gnustep.org bug tracker) and changes to facilitate native Objective-C exception support.
 Also, fix bug in the stack grabbing code at NSDebug.m so that correct stack traces can be obtained also on Windows XP and later.
-2. SDL v1.2.13 – window resizing issues, backported fix for setting gamma crash.
+2. 2.
+SDL v1.2.13 – window resizing issues, backported fix for setting gamma crash, haptic devices support, mousewheel delta support.
 3. SpiderMonkey v1.85 – certain JS macro definitions required by Oolite not guaranteed or non-existent in standard library.
 4. eSpeak v1.43.03 – Special build of the Windows speech synthesis libespeak.dll to enable asynchronous playback.
 Also, defaults the eSpeak data directory to Resources/espeak-data.
 5. SDL_mixer v1.2.7 – Bug fix for static heard over Ogg Vorbis music when music loops.
 [Obsolete since v1.80]